stfc/PSyclone/doc/developer_guide/psy_data.rst

 -types:
     A comma-separated list of Fortran basic types (no spaces allowed).
-    Supported are the type names:
+    The following type names are supported:

     ``real``:
         32-bit floating point value